lxvxl/load-balance/README.md

 ```

 That will run `0.1 second` simulation of the experiment for Figure 2 in the paper.

 In the script, you can easily change the network load (e.g., `50%`), runtime (e.g., `0.1s`), or topology (e.g., `leaf-spine`).

+This script first calls a traffic generator `./traffic_gen/traffic_gen.py` to create an input trace.
+Then, it runs NS-3 simulation script `./scratch/network-load-balance.cc`.

 To plot the FCT graph, see below or refer to the script `./analysis/plot_fct.py`.